-You can also check the latest up to date traffic information visit Traffic England.
+You can also check the latest up-to-date traffic information by visiting Traffic England.

 Dover District Council is a partner agency of the Kent Resilience Forum (KRF).
 The KRF is planning for a wide range of contingencies, including the welfare of those who may be delayed in queues for long periods of time, working proactively with the Department for Transport and Highways England on plans to manage any traffic disruption on Kent's roads.

 These plans focus on the specific aim of keeping the M20 motorway open to traffic and to minimise disruption for local residents and businesses.

 Contingency plans are also being developed for additional traffic holding areas at the former Manston Airport in Thanet and the M26 motorway in West Kent under a worst case scenario in which additional capacity is required to hold heavy goods vehicle (HGV) traffic.
 Partners will continue to work together to anticipate the potential issues and develop plans to mitigate the impact on Kent’s communities.

 The KRF has published details of its contingency plan - please see link below:

 - Check before your travel to ensure you can complete your journey